A Love Story: Candida and Sugar

 So why do some people suffer with Candida, while others do not?

-When the gastrointestinal good bacteria like acidophilus and bifido and your immune system are healthy, Candida is kept in check.
+When the gastrointestinal good bacteria like acidophilus and bifido and your immune system are healthy, Candida and sugar is kept in check.
 But food chemicals, artificial sweeteners, and processed ingredients oils, high fructose corn syrups, sugars, and pharma-drugs cause a population burst and Candida grows out of control.
 Even though Candida is naturally present in the body, it can cause problems if there is an overgrowth, resulting in Candidiasis.
 When this happens, the yeast branches out with hardened spiny tendrils that puncture the intestinal wall, and yeast begins colonizing in other parts of your body.

 It is common knowledge that prolonged use of antibiotics play a major role in the development of Candidiasis.
 Antibiotics eradicate bad bacteria that cause certain diseases and infections, but they also destroy the good bacteria that keep Candida under control.
 Prolonged use and strong doses of antibiotics can lead to an imbalance in your gut flora, allowing bad bacteria and yeast to overgrow.